-While filming in London in October 2010, Johnny Depp received a letter from a local 9-year old schoolgirl, telling him her classmates needed help to 'mutiny' against her teachers.
+While filming in London in October 2010, Johnny Depp received a letter from a local nine-year old schoolgirl, telling him her classmates needed help to "mutiny" against her teachers.
 He turned up with almost no warning at the school in full Sparrow outfit, but advised against mutiny.

-After Walt Disney's chairman of 38 years, Dick Cook was fired, Johnny Depp talked to LA Times and said his enthusiasm for the fourth Pirates movie had reduced after Cook left the project.
+After Walt Disney's chairman of 38 years, Dick Cook was fired, Johnny Depp talked to the Los Angeles Times, and said his enthusiasm for the fourth Pirates movie had reduced after Cook left the project.
 "There's a fissure, a crack in my enthusiasm at the moment," Depp said.
 "It was all born in that office."
-One of the reasons Johnny Depp committed to Pirates of the Caribbean: The Curse of the Black Pearl (2003) was because he trusted Cook, who supported him while "others at the studio were less than enthusiastic about my interpretation of the character, Dick was there from the first moment.
+One of the reasons Johnny Depp committed to Pirates of the Caribbean: The Curse of the Black Pearl (2003), was because he trusted Cook, who supported him while "others at the studio were less than enthusiastic about my interpretation of the character, Dick was there from the first moment.
 He trusted me."

-Jerry Bruckheimer gave a strict casting instruction to casting directors that actresses auditioning for the mermaid roles must have natural breasts.
-During shooting of their scenes, they were not allowed outside until dusk in order to avoid spoil of makeup.
+Jerry Bruckheimer gave strict instructions to casting directors that actresses auditioning for the mermaid roles must have natural breasts.
+During shooting of their scenes, they were not allowed outside until dusk, in order to avoid spoiling their make-up.

 This was the first film to be released in the 4DX format in Mexico and in the Western Hemisphere, which is only available at select Cinépolis theaters.
 4DX features strobe lights, tilting seats, blowing wind and fog and odor effects.

-Barbossa's ship, the Providence, was portrayed by the HMS Surprise, part of the collection of ships of the Maritime Museum of San Diego (www.sdmaritime.org), where it is open daily to Museum visitors.
+Barbossa's ship, the Providence, was portrayed by the H.M.S.
+Surprise, part of the collection of ships of the Maritime Museum of San Diego (www.sdmaritime.org), where it is open daily to Museum visitors.
 To sail the ship during the filming, Disney hired a crew from among volunteers and staff of the Maritime Museum.
-Surprise is a 179' full-rigged ship.
-She was built in Nova Scotia in 1970 from original Admiralty plans for the 1757 British 24-gun frigate HMS Rose, for which she was originally named.
-The ship was purchased in 2001 by 20th Century Fox and modified to serve as the HMS Surprise, under the command of fictional Captain Jack Aubrey (Russell Crowe) in the 2003 film Master and Commander: The Far Side of the World.
+Surprise is a 179 foot full-rigged ship.
+She was built in Nova Scotia in 1970, from original Admiralty plans for the 1757 British 24-gun frigate H.M.S.
+Rose, for which she was originally named.
+The ship was purchased in 2001 by 20th Century Fox, and modified to serve as the H.M.S.
+Surprise, under the command of fictional Captain Jack Aubrey in Master and Commander: The Far Side of the World (2003).
 The Maritime Museum of San Diego purchased the ship from Fox Studios in 2004, and retained her movie name.
-In both of her names the prefix "HMS" (meaning Her (or His) Majesty's Ship) is an honorary rather than an official designation, since she does not hold a royal warrant.
+In both of her names, the prefix "H.M.S." (meaning Her (or His) Majesty's Ship) is an honorary, rather than an official designation, since she does not hold a royal warrant.

-When Phillip (Sam Claflin) is tied up to the mass, a pirate says to him, "Either you're with us or against us." - echoing former president George W. Bush's quote on the aftermath of the 9/11 terrorist attacks.
+(at around 41 mins) When Phillip (Sam Claflin) is tied up to the mast, a pirate says to him, "Either you're with us, or against us." - echoing former President George W. Bush's quote in the aftermath of the 9/11 terrorist attacks.